WikiLeaks founder Assange faces his last legal roll of the dice in Britain to avoid US extradition

 To his supporters, Assange is a secrecy-busting journalist who exposed U.S. military wrongdoing in Iraq and Afghanistan.
 They argue that the prosecution is politically motivated and he won’t get a fair trial in the U.S.

-Dozens of supporters holding “Free Julian Assange” signs and chanting “there is only one decision – no extradition” held a noisy protest outside the ne-Gothic High Court in London, where Assange’s attorneys are asking judges to grant a new appeal hearing, his last legal roll of the dice in Britain.
+Hundreds of supporters holding “Free Julian Assange” signs and chanting “there is only one decision – no extradition” held a noisy protest outside the ne-Gothic High Court in London, where Assange’s attorneys are asking judges to grant a new appeal hearing, his last legal roll of the dice in Britain.
+Rallies were also held in cities around the world, including Brussels and Berlin.

 “We don’t know what to expect, but you’re here because the world is watching,” Assange’s wife Stella Assange told the crowd.
 “They just cannot get away with this.
 Julian needs his freedom and we all need the truth.”